Meth, cocaine, firearms seized by Lloydminster RCMP during search warrant - Saskatoon | Globalnews.ca

 READ MORE: Meth trafficking charge in Biggar, Sask. drug bust

-RCMP executed the search warrant and found six people, who range in age from 22 to 45, inside a home.
+RCMP executed a search warrant and found six people, ranging in age from 22 to 45, inside a home.
 Two of them attempted to flee but were quickly apprehended.

-Police seized methamphetamine, cocaine, marijuana, $7,600 cash, three shotguns, two rifles, a pistol and three conducted energy weapons.
+Police seized meth, cocaine, marijuana, $7,600 cash, three shotguns, two rifles, a pistol and three conducted energy weapons.

 READ MORE: Saskatoon police gang unit lays 38 charges, seizes guns and meth